quarto-journals/biophysical-journal/README.md

 ## Creating a New Article

-You can use this as a template to create an article for the Journal of Statistical Software.
+You can use this as a template to create an article for the Biophysical Journal.
 To do this, use the following command:

 ```quarto use template quarto-journals/biophysical-journal```